amelieyeh/redux-observable-rxjs/README.md

   error: error => {},
 });
 ```
-once `complete` and `error` is executed, then the Observer is out of action.
+once `complete` or `error` is executed, then the Observer is out of action.

 ```
-// try to comment out observer.complete() too see the differents
+// try to comment out observer.complete() to see the differents

 Observable.create(observer => {
   observer.next('Jerry');